FFincannon/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

 Zone Configuration
 ~~~~~~~~~~~~~~~~~~

+[QA TO FURTHER EDIT THIS TEXT -- THIS TEXT IS JUST COPY FROM OVS]

 CloudStack needs to have at least one physical network with the isolation
 method set to “GRE”.
 This network should be enabled for the Guest